 We have all been in a position when we have been out in the field and seen a bird we do not immediately recognise and so we get out our field guide and start thumbing through the pages looking for a picture that matches the bird we saw (or think we saw!).
-There is more to identifying birds than finding a picture match and this aid tries to help you by providing a series of filtering options whhotograph to see the information the Nature of Dorset has on that species.ich can be used to narrow down some suggestions that direct you to the best candidates to look at in your field guide.
-The additional information on the Nature of Dorset master page for each species may also help.
+There is more to identifying birds than finding a picture match and this aid tries to help you by providing a series of filtering options which can be used to narrow down some suggestions that direct you to the best candidates to look at in your field guide.
+You can tap/click the species photograph to see more information about a species in the Nature of Dorset database which may also help.

 The bird identification aid offers you six questions:

 - In which month did you see it?

 - What was the dominant colour of the bird?

 - What habitat did you see it in?